 M

-Honouring the second National Day for Truth and Reconciliation
+Honouring the third National Day for Truth and Reconciliation

-September 30, 2022, marks the second National Day for Truth and Reconciliation.
+September 30, 2023, marks the third National Day for Truth and Reconciliation.

 The creation of this federal statutory holiday was through legislative amendments made by the Parliament of Canada.
 On June 3, 2021, Bill C-5, An Act to amend the Bills of Exchange Act, the Interpretation Act and the Canada Labour Code (National Day for Truth and Reconciliation) received Royal Assent.
 This was done in response to Truth and Reconciliation Call to Action 80, which states that the federal government will work with Indigenous people to establish a statutory day to “honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”